ycpcs/cs320-spring2019/assign/assign02.md

 Submitting
 ==========

-Create a folder in Google Drive named "CS320-IndProject-username", replacing "username" with your YCP user name, and place it in the shared Google **Individual Projects** folder under your section of CS320 that I previously shared with you.
+Create a folder in Google Drive named "CS320-IndProject-username", replacing "username" with your YCP user name, and place it in the shared Google **CS320-Spring2019 [students]** folder under your section of CS320 that I previously shared with you.

 This folder will be your means of submission for all **non-programming-related individual** assignments.